3 Minute Easy Lemon Glaze (For Bundt Cakes!)

 This lemon glaze is made with just 3 ingredients you probably already have in your pantry!
 Just mix them together slowly to form a glaze that is not only great to top bundt cakes, but also for other desserts like cookies, cupcakes, loaf cakes and more!

 The sweetness of the sugar pairs perfectly with the fresh and tart lemon zest making a refreshing sweet confection in just minutes!
+This recipe can also be tweaked to make a citrusy orange glaze!

 WHY YOU SHOULD MAKE THIS RECIPE